Abhi-10949/Web-D-Playground/MERN_STACK/Node JS/README.md

 ## Interpolation Syntax : Interpolation refers to embedding expression in marked up text.
 * with the use of this we made the EJS dynamic.
 ## for EJS documentation visit `ejs.co` .

+## Conditional Statements in EJS
+* For this we use : <% 'Scriptlet' tag, for control-flow, no output